 The Global Independent Film Awards operates as an independent awards event.
 Submissions are adjudicated, but do not screen publicly.
-We will not in any way display your materials online, with the exception of a poster, screenshot, and/or a trailer, because we do not want to jeopardize your premier and/or distribution status.
+We will not in any way display your materials online, with the exception of a poster, screenshot, and/or trailer, because we do not want to jeopardize your premier and/or distribution status.
 We receive all of our submissions online.
 They are then judged, and winners determined and announced at the end of the festival year.

 Do any of these words describe your film or script?

-Action, Adventure, Animation, Avant-Garde, Comedy, Crime, Documentary, Docudrama, Drama, Dramedy, Experimental, Fantasy, Film Noir, GLBTQ, Horror, Human Rights, Faith-Based, Inspirational, Music Video, Musical, Mystery, Romance, Romantic Comedy, Science Fiction, Spiritual, Sports, Suspense, or Thriller.
+Action, Adventure, Animation, Avant-Garde, Comedy, Crime, Documentary, Docudrama, Drama, Dramedy, Experimental, Fantasy, Noir, GLBTQ, Horror, Human Rights, Faith-Based, Inspirational, Music Video, Musical, Mystery, Noir, Romance, Romantic Comedy, Science Fiction, Spiritual, Sports, Suspense, or Thriller.

 If so, we want to see it!

 The Global Independent Film Awards values the hard work and merits of various departments and individuals who contribute to the total film experience.
 We offer a wide variety of awards to recognize well-deserving departments and individuals for their efforts.
 All films, regardless of length or genre, will compete for achievement-specific merit awards.
-The Global Independent Film Awards typically presents Gold, Silver, and Bronze awards in over 40 categories, to honor films based on their particular characteristics of exceptional quality.
+The Global Independent Film Awards typically presents Gold, Silver, and Bronze awards to honor films based on their particular characteristics of exceptional quality.

 Best Music Video (Under 10 Minutes)